cdzombak/feedbin-auto-archiver/README.md

 So I built this tool.
 It’s designed to be run on a periodic basis (2-4 times per day, perhaps).
 It will mark as read everything in your Feedbin account older than some time period (30 days, by default), and it allows configuring a custom maximum unread “age” per feed.

+### See Also

+[Instapaper Auto Archiver](https://github.com/cdzombak/instapaper-auto-archiver) performs a similar function, for old unread Instapaper bookmarks.

 ## Requirements

 - Python 3 + [virtualenv](https://docs.python-guide.org/dev/virtualenvs/#lower-level-virtualenv)